 Jos M. Latour is Professor in Clinical Nursing at Plymouth University in Plymouth, UK and at Hunan Children’s Hospital, Changsha, China.
-His clinical post is based at Musgrove Park Hospital in Taunton, Somerset, UK, where he is leading the Clinical School for the Somerset region.
+His clinical post is at University Hospital Plymouth and Musgrove Park Hospital in Taunton, UK, where he is leading the Clinical Schools aiming to drive clinical research forward.

-The research lines of Jos Latour are related to empowerment and involvement of parents in healthcare, end-of-life care, and paediatric sepsis.
-His major research programme is called the EMPATHIC study (EMpowerment of PArents in THe Intensive Care) and is currently implemented in NICUs and PICUs in many countries around the world.
-Jos is actively involved in the promotion of evidence-based and evidence-informed care.
-His vision is to narrow the gap between research, education, and clinical practice.
+The research lines of Jos Latour are related to family-centred care, empowerment and involvement of parents in healthcare, end-of-life care, and paediatric sepsis.
+His major research programme is called the EMPATHIC study (EMpowerment of PArents in THe Intensive Care) and is currently implemented in NICUs and PICUs in > 40 countries around the world.
+Jos is actively promoting evidence-based and evidence-informed care.
+His vision is to narrow the gap between research and clinical practice.

 Jos has published widely in peer-reviewed journals, books and chapters.
 He is associate-editor of Pediatric Critical Care Medicine and editorial board member of several other international peer-reviewed journals and contributes to the Scientific Advisory Board of EFCNI.